NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 browse
 sort termfromemis

-/*exclude PRODCODEID / template - but not a transparent method, not recommended local exclude_prodcodeid "XXXXXXXX"
+/*exclude PRODCODEID / template - but not a transparent method local exclude_prodcodeid "XXXXXXXX"

 //search for prodcodeid-codes to exclude